-The schools curriculum policy documents which are regularly reviewed and updated provide a basis for assessing pupils' achievement in each curriculum area.
+The school's curriculum overview documents are regularly reviewed and updated, providing a basis for assessing pupils' achievement in each curriculum area.
 This ensures continuity and progression throughout the school.
 Pupils are assessed using the Engagement model, Pre-Key Stage Indicators, QEII Q levels, their EHCP objectives and Super Goal, which can be found in the Earwig platform.